hemicharly/api-gateway-grpc-microservice/README.md

-## Gateway and gRPC microservice with Typescript
+## Gateway API and gRPC microservice with Typescript
 Gateway and gRPC microservice example of crud with typescript and nodejs

 <p align="center">